chrisvrose/jack/README.md

-Jack is a indev bot forked from a private repo.
+Jack is a indev bot forked from a previous project.
-Indev, so I might add anything I wish
+Indev, so I might add anything I wish.

 A server PC is required to run these scripts, so yes, be sure to have one lying around.